cw-ec/reports_creation/README.md

 |     Electoral District Poll Key     |     DPK      |             pd_desc.csv             |
 | Communities with Indigenous Peoples |     IDR      | PDs and Indigenous Communities.xlsx |

-The pdf files will be output in a folder called 'out' in the root folder of this repository.
-Within the out folder the files are sorted into their own folder based on report type
+The pdf files will be output in a folder called 'scratch' in the root folder of this repository.
+Within the out folder the files are sorted into their own folder based on report type.
+Once production of all reports is complete the script will export all pdf files in the scratch directory to the directory specified in the 'export_directory' parameter in the workflow json.
+Note that the scratch directory gets deleted everytime the script is run.
+The tool will overwrite existing versions of a report if a new one is generated.